vgratian/shallowXML/Readme.md

 ## Disclaimer

 Of course this is just a toy-project / draft.
 No checks are done to detect invalid XML syntax, no error handling.
-XML elements with attributes will not be recognized.
+XML elements with attributes (e.g. `<staff size="2">`) will not be recognized.